trailheadapps/ebikes-lwc/README.md

     - Click **Launch Wizard**.
     - Click the **Custom objects** tab, click **Products**, and click **Add new records**.
     - In the **Add new records** menu, under _Which Product Family field in your file do you want to match against to set the Product Family lookup field?_ select **Product Family Name** in the dropdown menu.
-    - Drag the **products.csv** file you just saved and drop in the upload area.
+    - Drag the **products.csv** file you just saved and drop it in the upload area.
     - Click **Next**, **Next**, and **Start Import**.

 1. In App Launcher, select the **E-Bikes** app.